-Why not let the athletic ability fund your way to a great education that you can use for years to come.
+Why not let the athletic ability fund your way to an excellent education that you can use for years to come.

-A recent report released by Paysa puts some data behind the discussion of pursuing a professional sports career or one say in technology.
+According to a 2017 report released by Paysa, there’s some data behind the discussion of pursuing a professional sports career or one in technology.

 Since the average professional sports career lasts only a few short years, the long-term payout is not necessarily any better and could even be worse than what an individual would realize if he or she went to engineering school.